CLIENT

 03

-Audit on the existing checkout flow
+The existing checkout flow

 The existing checkout flow separated over several screens with a progress tracker to keep users engaged but still did not prevent abandonment due to the number of steps to complete the payment process.
+Speaking with the owners I understood that it had been designed to keep pages short, limit form fields, and avoid excessive scrolling.
+Using analytics, we could see a 20-30% drop in sales completion from the start to the end of the flow.

 04